 Kim graduated from Stanford University with a BA in Modern Thought and Literature in 2006 and received her MFA in Creative Writing from Emerson College in 2009.
 In graduate school, she was the Nonfiction Editor of Redivider and founded the ensemble blog Vernacular, a blog of Emerson College graduate students in the Writing, Literature, and Publishing department.
 She taught Freshman Composition for several semesters, cementing a lifelong love of teaching and curriculum development, and co-wrote the Research Writing Instructor’s Manual with First Year Writing Program Director John Trimbur.

-Kim began work on her first book, In Search of Formosa, in a creative nonfiction class with professor Doug Whynott.
+Kim began work on her first book, Where Every Ghost Has a Name: A Memoir of Taiwanese Independence, in a creative nonfiction class with professor Doug Whynott.
 She received an Oral History Grant from Harvard University’s Schlesinger Library to support the project, and conducted numerous oral history interviews to contribute to her MFA thesis, a partial manuscript of the book.
 Throughout that process, she worked closely with advisor Megan Marshall to translate comprehensive research into an engaging narrative style.

 In 2010, she received a Fulbright Research Grant to finish her historical research in Taiwan.
 She lived in Taipei, took Chinese classes, and conducted research as a visiting scholar at the Graduate Institute of Taiwanese History at National Chengchi University.
 Later in the year, she spent time in Siluo (also known as Silai, a town in southern Taiwan) to collect more oral histories from family and former colleagues of Thomas Liao, and to see firsthand the cultural origin of the Liao family.

 Contact by email: firstname.lastname@example.org